 The main themes of passion, fate and regret are believed to have their roots in the ancient songs of African slaves.
 It could also be attributed to the many homesick Portuguese sailors of the 14th and 15th centuries who spent long periods away at sea in the worst conditions imaginable.

 For the singer, it is a form of intimate manifestation accompanied by intricate guitar melodies played by smartly-dressed men.
-With sheer passion and raw musical emotion, a good fado performance allows visitors an enlightening glimpse through the window of the Portuguese soul.
+With sheer passion and raw musical emotion, a good fado performance in Portugal allows visitors an enlightening glimpse through the window of the Portuguese soul.

 The Fado Museum in Lisbon (indicated on the map below) explores the history of fado with both permanent and temporary exhibitions plus the occasional concert.